Amazing places to explore the world's ancient civilisations

 Parsa, Iran

-Ancient capital of the kings of the Achaemenian dynasty, the UNESCO World Heritage Site Persepolis is one of the most incredible ancient Persian treasures.
+Ancient capital of the kings of the Achaemenid dynasty, the UNESCO World Heritage Site Persepolis is one of the most incredible ancient Persian treasures.
 Constructed during the rule of King Darius the Great (who reigned 522-486 BC), the city was actually called Parsa.
 Persepolis is the Greek name meaning Persian City.
 It was a wealthy and beautiful city, until Alexander the Great sacked and looted it in 330 BC.

 Susa, Iran